HarrisonOates/meetcode/items/report.md

   - Parser ability to deal with blank inputs and properly separate regular inputs into queries.
   - Searching (both matching and incomplete searches), and accuracy of, users using `UserResults.java`, questions using `QuestionResults.java`, topics using `TopicResults.java` and discussions using `PostResults.java`.
   - Search for results using all search types at once (general search).
+- Tests for AVLTree (```AVLTreeTest```) which tests the following:
+  - Every methods (100% method coverage) and every cases except when the type of node's value is ComparablePair (95% line coverage).
+  - Different trees, including empty one, single node, one with empty left child, one with empty right child and trees with substantial number of nodes were used.
+  - For each tree, deletion of tis node in random order was repeated for 100 times, which makes it reasonable to assume that it practically considers all the cases for deletion.

 Android Studio does not provide code coverage for instrumented tests, and thus the exact code coverage is not known.
 However, by manually inspecting the code, we find that the user login tests gets 100% line coverage of ```Firebase.FirebaseRequest```, approximately 76% of both ```Firebase.FirebaseResult```, and ```UserLogin```.
 Additionally, 100% of ```UserLocalData``` is tested, split across ```UserLocalDataTest``` (for most methods), and ```DirectMessageTest``` (for ```loadFromDisk```).
 We achieve 100% branch coverage of the syntax highlighting methods across the two methods.
 100% branch coverage is achieved for search.